atomone-hub/genesis/CONSTITUTION.md

-The role and functions of the Executive Board shall be further developed through governance proposals within each DAO, unless the DAO chooses to defer to Cosmos Hub governance by Citizens.
+The role and functions of the Executive Board shall be further developed through governance proposals within each DAO, unless the DAO chooses to defer to AtomOne Hub governance by Citizens.

 Each Treasury DAO shall have an Oversight Committee composed of any number of Cosmonauts.
-The Oversight Committee must have at least the right to freeze all transfers of tokens from the Treasury or its designated m-of-n multisig account on the Cosmos Hub.
+The Oversight Committee must have at least the right to freeze all transfers of tokens from the Treasury or its designated m-of-n multisig account on the AtomOne Hub.

 ## Part 3 Economics

 ### Article 3.A.
 Economic model

-The one and only economic incentive model of the Cosmos Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATOMs on the Cosmos Hub, including ICS1 hosted blockchains.
+The one and only economic incentive model of the AtomOne Hub is the collection of market-based transaction fees from a large number of transactions across all the chains secured by the staking of ATOMs on the AtomOne Hub, including ICS1 hosted blockchains.

 ### Article 3.B.
 The ATOM Token

-The ATOM functions as voting shares, economic incentive shares, and security bond for the Cosmos Hub.
+The ATOM functions as voting shares, economic incentive shares, and security bond for the AtomOne Hub.

 To preserve the security and identity of the acting governance and validator set, the inflation rate of the ATOM is made to vary over time to target 2/3 of